OsmarCLFilho/AMADA/docs/index.rst

 `etap2_g2.py` is responsible for answering the second group of questions.
 Running it will print the answers.
 It does it through functions contained in `func_etapa2_g2.py`.

+.. function:: question_1():

+   Prints out the answer for the first question of the second group.

+   :rtype: None

+.. function:: question_2():

+   Prints out the answer for the second question of the second group.

+   :rtype: None

+.. function:: question_3():

+   Prints out the answer for the third question of the second group.

+   :rtype: None

+.. function:: question_4():

+   Prints out the answer for the fourth question of the second group.

+   :rtype: None

+.. function:: question_5():

+   Prints out the answer for the fifth question of the second group.

+   :rtype: None

+.. function:: question_6():

+   Prints out the answer for the sixth question of the second group.

+   :rtype: None

 func_etapa2_g2.py
 ^^^^^^^^^^^^^^^^^